slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Form two: I’m worse than everybody and therefore deserve special treatment.
 They’re both forms of narcissism (because they’re both about me me me), and both are pretty much never true.
 Which one do you usually fall into?
 -->

+---
+## On optimism

+*'That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.' -- James Jones*

+> *'I've lived through some terrible things in my life, some of which actually happened.' -- Mark Twain*

+> *'Hope is a good breakfast, but it is a bad supper.' -- Francis Bacon*